 Not familiar with Google's Average Position?
 Take a look at the differences between this data and the SERP data that you may already be accustomed to.
 And don't forget about filters!
 All Search Analytics data is filterable using the three filter buttons for Web, Image and Video.

-The Queries section is the default keyword view for Search Analytics (and the most familiar, if you've viewed Google Webmaster Tools keyword ranking data in the past).
+The Queries section is the default keyword view for Search Analytics.
 This view lists all of the keyword searches that your website made appearance in over a given time period.

 Similarly to the Queries section, the Pages section displays which landing pages are ranking for search terms in Google, along with details on the position position, clicks, impressions and CTR.
 This is the workhorse of determining of your pages are optimized, with the goal being the highest CTR that you can possibly manage.